CatheryneS/anime_finder/notes.md

     -> summaries
     -> number of episodes
     -> year created
+  interates a hash to output the details from the scraper class

 The Scraper class needs to:
     -> grab genres and animes belonging to them